 If properly handled, there’s every chance that this could represent an incredible creative opportunity – an inspiring new hope for our common environment, and a possibility which we must all be prepared to grasp.

-At the time of writing, it seems unlikely that the crucial Article 50 will be invoked before a new Prime Minister takes office in the autumn – but that doesn’t mean that the next four months should be a period of limbo.
+At the time of writing, it seems unlikely that the crucial Article 50 will be invoked before a new Prime Minister takes office in the autumn – but that doesn’t mean that the next few months should be a period of limbo.

 On the contrary, environmental NGOs and concerned citizens alike must start positioning themselves to ensure that the natural world takes its rightfully central place in negotiations about the future of our country.

 Because as the dust settles (or not…) one thing is certain: sometime, somehow, a new environmental settlement will also eventually be needed.